| || |

 Positions and employment:

-2014-present: Postdoctoral scientist, Depts. of Radiology and Epidemiology, Erasmus MC, the Netherlands.
+2018-present: Assistant Professor, Depts. of Radiology and Epidemiology, Erasmus MC, the Netherlands.

 2014-present: Imaging Coordinator for European Population Imaging Infrastructure, Dept. of Radiology, Erasmus MC, the Netherlands.

-2016: Visiting scientist, Dept. of Epidemiology, Harvard T.H.
+2016-present: Visiting scientist, Dept. of Epidemiology, Harvard T.H.
 Chan School of Public Health, United States of America.

 2013-2014: Resident in Radiology, Dept. of Radiology, Erasmus MC, the Netherlands.